gleanerio/gleaner/docs/README_Configure_Template.md

 8. Domain:
 9. PID: a unique identifier for the source.
 Perfered that is is a research id.
 10. Logo: while no longer used, logo of the source
-11. googleapikeyenv: (ONLY NEEDED FOR type:googledrive) environment variable pointing to a google api key.
+11. CredentialsFile: (ONLY NEEDED FOR type:googledrive) environment variable pointing to a google api key.
 12. any additional feilds you wish.
 This might be used to generate information about sources for a website.

 #### Configuration of your source